urbanjost/M_orderpack/README.md

 ## BUILD and TEST with FPM ![-](docs/images/fpm_logo.gif)

-   Alternatively, download the github repository and build it with fpm ( as described at [Fortran Package Manager](https://github.com/fortran-lang/fpm) )
+   Download the github repository and build it with fpm ( as described at [Fortran Package Manager](https://github.com/fortran-lang/fpm) )

 ```bash